 When Mayes himself passed away in 1987 at the age of 87, his obituary in the New York Times only mentioned in passing the disputed Alger biography published nearly 60 years earlier.

 The obituary did mention that Herbert Mayes had grown up in a New York tenement, began working as a messenger and stenographer in his teens, and eventually talked his way into a job as an editor.
 He went on to become the editor of such magazines as McCall’s and Good Housekeeping, and became something of a legend in the American magazine business.
-The young man who had perpetrated the hoax biography of Horatio Alger would himself become a classic “Horatio Alger story.”
+The young man who had perpetrated the hoax biography of Horatio Alger had essentially become a classic “Horatio Alger story.”